14 Toilet Problems You’ll Regret Ignoring

 Corroded flush handle

 Toilet flush handles are another part of a toilet that can cause toilets to keep running.
 Often handles are toilet parts that get loose or corroded and no longer pull the flap up or drop it back down properly.
 It’s an easy repair, but there’s a trick to getting the flush handle out.
 The retaining nut inside the tank is a reverse thread.
 So, if you’re in front of the toilet, turn the nut to the left to loosen.
 Then remove the old handle and lever, slide the new handle into place, and thread on the retaining nut.
 Tighten by turning to the right.
-Check out the most shocking things plumbers have found in pipes.

 It doesn’t take long for the hinge screws on a toilet seat to rust, and then you have rust dust all over the toilet rim every time the seat slams.
 To prevent this, all you need to do is dab a little clear nail polish onto the screw heads.
 If the screws are already rusted, fill the holes with caulk.
 According to The Family Handyman reader, Mike Scholey, you’ll never have to get at the screws, because you’ll be replacing the whole seat and lid assembly someday.
-Read on for some more home maintenance tasks you should never, ever overlook.